 Many schools attracted support from parents and local organisations for small projects.
 It demonstrates that schools can effectively become Healthy Learning schools without programme grants.
 But more importantly, through these school-based initiatives children are learning new skills on hygiene, environment, taking responsibility, etc.

-This part of the VVOB programme pays attention to the link between the quality of learning and the health status of children in primary schools.
+This part of the VVOB The multi-year programme of VVOB in Kenya (2008-2013) pays attention to the link between the quality of learning and the health status of children in primary schools.
 We focus on elementary insights and skills such as washing hands before eating, visiting toilets rather than the bushes, preparing nutritious meals at school and at home, keeping the environment clean,...

-Healthy Learning is active in 30 “model” schools.
-Schools in eight different arid and semi-arid districts are enrolled.
+Healthy Learning is active in 30 'model' schools.
+Schools in eight different arid and semi-arid districts are enroled.
 The schools and the districts are responsible for the financial management, using the existing systems of the Ministry of Education.
 The initial budgets are relatively small, but the programme creates opportunities to learn valuable lessons.

 The school is responsible